MORE THAN A MAN

 Mandingo has a reputation as a piece of campy blaxploitation, but we just watched it today and it’s clear that reputations and reality sometimes don’t connect.
 The film has its flaws—some of the acting is less-than-scintillating, and ex-heavyweight boxing champion Ken Norton is ponderous as the lead character Mede—but overall Mandingo is a serious and realistic depiction of the antebellum American south’s slave culture.
 The provocative poster you see above was produced for Mandingo’s West German run, and it’s a stunning piece of art.

 Mandingo tends to polarize audiences, but those who hate it generally cite its upsetting language and subject matter.
 While those are legitimate reasons to refrain from watching a film, they aren’t valid artistic criticisms of a movie’s content.
 It’s about slavery.
 You know going in it isn’t going to be nice.
-We recommend the movie, but we warn you it’s no Gone with the Wind—it’s a lot more historically accurate.
+We recommend the movie, but we warn you it’s no Gone with the Wind—despite its overheated sexual content it’s a lot more historically accurate.
 Mandingo, with Norton, James Mason, Perry King, Susan George, and Brenda Sykes, premiered in West Germany today in 1975.

 Femme Fatale Image